nabeelvalley/docs/src/content/talks/2026/24-04/the-power-of-small-tools.md

 The first bit of this is all a bit abstract

-> Try to be open and onto the ideas without questioning them too right now, we'll get to that later
+> Try to be open to the ideas without thinking too much about application right now, we'll get to that later

 ---